rsmp-nordic/rsmp_core/sphinx/source/appendix/sxl.rst

 object**.

-An object is defined under the title **group object** if the object is a component group according to VV:publ 2007:54 ISSN 1401-9612.
+An object is defined under the title **group object** if the object is a component group according to TDOK 2012:1171.
 Other objects are defined under **single object**.

 If the **externalNtsId** field is used; it means that the object is adapted to be sent to NTS.